 Ad blocker detected: Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker on our website.

-Identifaction of VIN and case numbers
+Identifaction of VIN, case numbers and cylinder heads

 3 posts • Page 1 of 1

 The 1935 Servi-car I looked at this morning had the 35r2199 vin stamped on the engine boss.
 Below the rear cylinder were the numbers ''1945''.
 Any thoughts?
 Photo posted in "misc".
 Have other photo's of the bike.

 - Joined: Sat Nov 15, 2008 4:09 am